gunrock/docsify/docs/gunrock/methodology.md

 If a comparison library does not measure MTEPS for BFS, we compute it by the number of edges visited divided by runtime; if the former is not available, we use Gunrock's edges-visited count.

 The Gunrock team believes that citing Gunrock's forward-only results without also including full direction-optimized results is misleading to readers.
-We request that any use of non-fully-optimized Gunrock BFS results also include fully optimized results (direction-optimized).
+We respectfully request that any use of non-fully-optimized Gunrock BFS results also include fully optimized results (direction-optimized).

 ### Single Source Shortest Path (SSSP)